othmane-chaikhi/backend/RENDER_MYSQL_DEPLOYMENT.md

 - Verify Python version (Render uses Python 3.11)

 #### 2. Database Connection Error
-- Ensure database is created and connected
+- Ensure MySQL database is created and connected
 - Check environment variables are set correctly
+- Verify `mysqlclient` and `pymysql` are in requirements.txt

 #### 3. Static Files Not Loading
 - Verify `whitenoise` is in requirements.txt